BryceRussell/astro-bryceguy/README.md

 ## Pagination

-Customizeable page navigation
+A collection of components to paginate data and create link navigations

 [__README__](https://github.com/BryceRussell/astro-bryceguy/tree/master/packages/pagination#readme)

 ### Features

-- Customize how many page numbers are shown at the start, middle, and end
+- Customize how many page numbers are shown at the start, middle, and end of your pagination
-- Fully customize every elements tag, text, innerHTML, and attributes using [astro-json-element](https://github.com/BryceRussell/astro-json-element)
+- Fully customize element tag, text, innerHTML, and attributes using [astro-json-element](https://github.com/BryceRussell/astro-json-element)
 - Add commas to page numbers
-- String number compatibility

-This component is a fork/refactor of [https://github.com/iozcelik/SarissaPagination](https://github.com/iozcelik/SarissaPagination)

 ### Example